maaliHasan/RainbowSDK/README.md

 Your need a Rainbow **developer** account in order to use the Rainbow SDK for Android

 Please contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.

-## Install
----

-1. Download the framework SDK zip file or just clone the repository  from [Rainbow-CPaaS githup repo](https://github.com/Rainbow-CPaaS/Rainbow-Android-SDK)
-2. Unzip and see next steps for configrautions  and setup the enviroment.

 # Configuration
 ---------